 - Flight – We have a Southwest Airlines card (click to get yours and earn 50,000 points) and managed to save enough points since our San Diego trip to fly all six of us to Reagan National Airport from Denver for free. $0

 - Residence Inn Arlington Ballston – Spacious suites made a great place to unwind after a long day touring DC.
 The big, fantastic, free breakfast would have cost us $80 elsewhere.
 Having room for 8 and a second bathroom was very helpful my teen kiddos. $249/night.

 - Dining – We ate lunch at the museums on the National Mall and ordered in each night.
 We spent $565 total for food Sunday through Thursday including having Thanksgiving dinner at Chili’s at the airport in Columbus, OH on the way back to Denver.

-- UberXL – Total for 8 Uber XL rides, 2 trips to/from airport to hotel, 6 trips to DC and back to hotel over 3 days – $77.
+- UberXL – Total for 8 Uber XL rides, 2 trips to/from the airport to the hotel, 6 trips to DC and back to the hotel over 3 days – $77.

 - Museums – All Smithsonian museums are free!
 No cost for US Capitol tour or visiting the Library of Congress. $0

 Katie N. : Call ahead for a private tour of the capital building.
 It is an amazing tour and you get to go to so many places other tourists can’t see.
 Also call ahead for white house tickets.
 The air and space museum is the most fun for kids.
 Lots of hands-on stuff for them there.